Prenuptial Agreements are Ideal for People in Different Professions, Situations, and Circumstances

 While it can be difficult to consider the potential of divorce before marriage begins, it’s important to do so.
 And at Lawrence R. Surinak Ltd., we offer over 35 years of expertise and the careful consideration of both party’s needs to ensure you can have peace of mind should anything lead to a divorce.

-If you’re interested in learning more about prenuptial agreements, discussing examples of how a prenup works, or would like to set up a free, 30-minute consultation with Larry to discuss your situation in greater detail, contact us at 630-470-9990 or fill out our convenient online form.
+If you’re interested in learning more about prenuptial agreements, discussing examples of how a prenup works, or would like to set up a free consultation with Larry to discuss your situation in greater detail, contact us at 630-470-9990 or fill out our form below so we can reach you.
 We’ll help you understand how the divorce law works in Illinois.

 We look forward to speaking with you and helping you better understand why a prenuptial agreement is in your best interest.